 You will see a list of the features found within the defined buffer for each layer as well as a count of how many features belong to each layer.

-- Click a layer in the list of results and click the feature you are interested in.
+- Click a layer in the list of results and click the desired feature.

 You will see information about the feature on the Information tab.